alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* Note:
+  DNS is a UDP service listening on port 53 under encryption connection.
+DNS request are visible to your ISP.
+Now all DOH (DNS over Https) are disabled by default due to some technology problem

 ARP process